Eligibility & FAQs

 Which dogs make good service dogs?

-A service dog must have a combination of correct temperament and trainability.
-He or she must be willing and eager to learn and work, and have a strong desire to please.
-He or she must also be friendly (or at least neutral) to all humans and dogs, and be confident and able to handle many different types of environmental stressors.
+Service dogs must have a combination of correct temperament and trainability.
+They must have a strong deesire to learn and work, and be oriented towards humans.
+They must also be friendly (or at least neutral) to humans and dogs, and be confident and able to handle many different types of environmental stressors.

 About 1 in every 10 dogs has the correct personality for work as a service dog.
-Wind River Canine Partners does not place any restrictions on the breed or type of dog that can be trained as a service dog.
+Wind River Canine Partners does not place any restrictions on the breed or type of dog that can be trained as a service dog, but we will provide recommendations based on the type of tasks needing to be trained as well as the handler’s lifestyle and preferences.

 If the work or tasks a dog needs to perform has specific size/weight requirements, we will ensure that a dog is of an appropriate breed/size before beginning training in addition to testing for appropriate temperament.